TerminalAddict/loudas.com-website/_posts/2022-06-11-GWM-Cannon-Whangamomona-Road.md

 So, I love Whangamõmona.
 I love the road, I love the hotel.
 I ridden State Highway 43 to Whangamõmona on every motorcycle I've owned.
 This time it was the truck's turn!
-And this time I was doing Whangamõmona roaad, which IS NOT State Highway 43!
+And this time I was doing Whangamõmona road, which IS NOT State Highway 43!

 I did some research before I left of course.
 Whangamõmona road is described as a difficult track, prone to slips, and dangerous obstacles many metres above a river, with steep drop offs.